Lab 11: JFET: Characteristics and Applications

 Q 17) 5pts.
 Sketch the shape of the triangle waveforms at enough different attenuations to describe what is happening.

 Q 18) 4pts.
-Sketch the modulated waveform you observe on the scope.
+Sketch the envelope of the modulated waveform (Vout) you observe on the scope.